simeononsecurity/simeononsecurity.ch/content/articles/understanding-tactics-used-by-phising-scammers/index.en.md

 Phishing scammers often **impersonate trusted entities** to gain your trust and manipulate you into divulging sensitive information.
 They may pretend to be your bank, an online payment service, or even a colleague or friend.
 These scammers employ social engineering tactics to create a sense of urgency or fear, pressuring you to take immediate action without thinking critically.

-To avoid falling for impersonation scams, it is crucial to **verify the legitimacy** of any request for sensitive information.
+To avoid falling for impersonation scams, you need to **verify the legitimacy** of any request for sensitive information.
 Contact the purported sender directly through a known and trusted communication channel, such as a verified phone number or official website.
 Avoid providing personal information without confirming the authenticity of the request.

 ### Malware and Fake Websites

 Another tactic used by phishing scammers involves the use of **malware** and **fake websites**.
 Scammers may trick you into downloading malicious software that can compromise your computer or mobile device.
 They can also create fake websites that closely resemble legitimate ones, aiming to deceive you into entering your credentials or financial information.

-To protect yourself from malware and fake websites, it is essential to **exercise caution** when downloading files or clicking on links.
+To protect yourself from malware and fake websites, you need to **exercise caution** when downloading files or clicking on links.
 Install a reputable **antivirus software** and keep it up to date to detect and prevent malware infections.
 Always ensure you are on a secure website by checking for the **"https://"** prefix and the padlock icon in your browser's address bar.

 ## How to Avoid Falling Victim to Phishing Scams